SSigl/Biostatistics---IRT-functions/README.md

 - then, we may apply a LR-test : if the p-value is under a specified thereshold, then we can reject the null hypothesis : "there is no DIF".

 To this end, we wrote the "LR_test" function, which very basically apply a log-likelihood ratio test.
 This function takes in argument two models ("model0" and "model1"), which might be for example gpcm objects : the first model must be the one with the original item, and the second model the one with the items created from the covariate.
 This function has also a "display" argument : "display" must be a boolean, equal to "TRUE" if you wish to display the result in the R-Console.
-The function returns a dataframe including the value of the LR-test, the degrees of freedom and the p-value.
+The function returns a dataframe including the value of the LR-test, the degrees of freedom, the value of the chi-square and the p-value.

 This function will be used in several other functions and generally won't be used "on its own", that's why we qualify it as an "intermediary function".